-Research projects at the Proteomics Department are supported through funds from Government agencies including DBT, DHR and SERB as well as private organisations including Mind Tree Organization, Cognizant Foundation and Sun Pharma.
-We also collaborate with international research groups that includes Indo-French collaboration with Institut Pasteur, France for fungal keratitis, Indo-UK collaboration with Moorefields Hospital, London for diabetic retinopathy, and Indo-US collaboration for primary open angle glaucoma and collaboration with University of Liverpool, UK for Keratoconus.
+Research projects at the Proteomics Department are supported through funds from Government agencies including DBT, DHR, ICMR and SERB as well as private organisations including Mind Tree Organization, Cognizant Foundation and Sun Pharma.
+We also collaborate with international research groups that include Indo-French collaboration with Institut Pasteur, France for fungal keratitis, Indo-UK collaboration with Moorefields Hospital, London for diabetic retinopathy, and Indo-US collaboration for primary open angle glaucoma and collaboration with University of Liverpool, UK for Keratoconus.

 Our group is perhaps the largest group working on fungal infection of the eye in India as well as across the globe.
 In India, fungal infections contribute to more than 50% of infectious keratitis, with Fusarium and Aspergillusflavus being the two important etiological agents.
 Agricultural workers are the major group affected by this infection primarily due to their frequent exposure to fungal spores and accidental trauma to the eye.